The Mythical Yazhi

 kanchipurm saree with yazhi border

 References: Most web references have been linked to in the body of the text itself.
-Here are more links for additional reading
+Here are more links for additional reading.
+Post and links updated in 2024.

 1. Mythical creatures from Hindu mythology